costa-group/syrup-python/README.md

 Other flags can be enabled to add other hard constraints or modify the soft constraints.
 However, they have not been fully checked and it is not guaranteed the produced blocks are indeed equivalent to the initial ones.

 The timeout per block can be specified using -tout flag.
 It is set to 10 seconds by default.
 When the timeout is reached, the underlying SMT solver halts its execution and returns the best model so far.
-If no model was found, no final block is produced.
-For instance, using previous example, we could specify a timeout of 5 seconds instead:
+If no model was found, empty files are produced.

 ### Analyze a smart contract